ankitagoel11/Twitter-News-Channels-Analysis/README.md

 Final Jupyter notebook has:

-* Last 100 tweets from each outlet.
+* Last 100 tweets from each news channel.
 * A sentiment analysis with the compound, positive, neutral, and negative scoring for each tweet.
 * Pulled into a DataFrame the tweet's source acount, its text, its date, and its compound, positive, neutral, and negative sentiment scores.
 * Exported the data in the DataFrame into a CSV file.